 - A proactive and universal offer of support to people with long-term physical and mental health conditions to build knowledge, skills and confidence and to live well with their health conditions.

 - Intensive and integrated approaches to empowering people with more complex needs to have greater choice and control over the care they receive.

 What good social prescribing looks like

-The Social Prescribing Summary Guide is now also available and outlines what good social prescribing looks like for people, communities and systems, and includes a link worker job description, a check-list for commissioners, and a Common Outcomes Framework.
+The Social Prescribing Summary Guide outlines what good social prescribing looks like for people, communities and systems, and includes a link worker job description, a check-list for commissioners, and a Common Outcomes Framework.